 4.6 Certificate Validation and Revocation

 Figure 2 presents general concept for certificate validation and revocation.
-Validation process is based on certificate status service.
-Revocation request can origin form the certificate subject or from MSCA.
-If MSCA Name is included in the certificate QTSP revokes certificate when MSCA is identified in revocation request.
+Validation process is based on certificate status service provided by the QTSP.
+Revocation request can originate from the certificate subject (ASPSP or TPP) or from MSCA.
+QTSP revokes the certificate based on a verifiably authentic revocation request.

 Figure 2 TPP/ASPSP Certificate validation and revocation